openstack-archive/tripleo-incubator/devtest.md

         heat stack-create -f $TRIPLEO_ROOT/tripleo-heat-templates/undercloud-vm.yaml \
 	  -P "PowerUserName=$(whoami)" undercloud

-	# XXX: currently the stack is in review, use
-        nova boot --flavor baremetal --image undercloud --key_name default bmtest
-	# instead.

-   You can watch its console to observe the PXE boot/deploy process.
+   You can watch the console via virsh/virt-manager to observe the PXE boot/deploy process.
 After the deploy is complete, it will reboot into the image.

 1. Get the undercloud IP from 'nova list'